hashicorp/terraform-provider-azurerm/website/docs/r/app_service_plan.html.markdown

 * `per_site_scaling` - (Optional) Can Apps assigned to this App Service Plan be scaled independently?
 If set to `false` apps assigned to this plan will scale to all instances of the plan.
 Defaults to `false`.

+* `zone_redundant` - (Optional) If `true`, this App Service Plan will perform availability zone balancing.
+If `false`, this App Service Plan will not perform availability zone balancing.
+Defaults to `false`.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 `sku` supports the following: